17 Reasons For Preparing a Budget and Why Budgeting Is So Important

-You already know what happens when you don't create a monthly budget or you wouldn't be looking on the internet for advice on how to do it 🙂 What's the harm in trying to create one?
+You already know what happens when you don't create a monthly budget or you wouldn't be looking on the internet for advice on how to do it.
+What's the harm in learning how to make a budget?

-Kidding aside, a lot of folk resist because it requires someone being honest with themselves when it comes to the matters of money.
+Kidding aside, a lot of people resist learning how to create a budget because it requires them being honest with themselves about their need for budgeting.
 When you write your spending habits down on paper, you expose a TON of bad habits.
 That can make some folks wary of trying it.
-Good thing you're not like other folk.
+Good thing you're not like other people.